Frank Ploegmakers - Trainer, 15 May 2019

 The discipline of Configuration Management has been developed to control the coherence of all this design information.
 It ensures that different disciplines can work together on a design, and that the process from design through to the delivered product is controlled.

 It is hard to believe, but only a small proportion of high tech machine builders have specified and implemented a configuration management process and method within the appropriate ICT tools.
-‘This doesn’t exist in many companies,’ says Frank Ploegmakers, trainer in system configuration management at the High Tech Institute.
+‘This doesn’t exist in many companies,’ says Frank Ploegmakers, trainer in product configuration management at High Tech Institute.
 ‘Configuration management tools are needed to exchange, test, secure, hold and place all design knowledge into a structure.
 I think that only a small proportion of machine builders have documented their development and manufacturing processes and use them in the correct manner and, for example, understand what baselining is.’

 ‘Understanding complexity is a prerequisite for configuration management,’ says Frank Ploegmakers, lecturer in system configuration management.

 To explain what baselining is and to clarify relative issues, let’s take a trip into an ideal world.
 In this world, ingenious mechanics, electronics engineers and software engineers deliver perfect partial designs in close consultation.
 They are – miraculously – all correct first time round.
 Everyone is happy: that works!
 We can produce!
 The person in charge gives the starting signal and the design department draws up a baseline.
 This defines the machine design in a precise manner: materials, composition, purchasing parts, modules, coherence (think of geometry and quality specifications) and the associated software.
 Production can get started making the machine and the purchasing department can go ahead and order.